wormhole-foundation/wormhole/DEVELOP.md

 - [Tilt](http://tilt.dev/) >= 0.17.2

-- Any of the local Kubernetes clusters supported by Tilt (we recommend [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) using the VM driver).
+- Any of the local Kubernetes clusters supported by Tilt (we recommend [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) in the default config).

 See the [Tilt docs](https://docs.tilt.dev/install.html) docs on how to set up your local cluster - it won't take more than a few minutes to set up!